mgechev/blog.mgechev.com/_posts/2016-05-21-angular2-router-implementing-missing-resolve-feature-deprecated-defer.md

 ```

 Hell yeah!
-We are going to a list of providers like this once we reach the point when we need to resolve all the deferred values.
+We are going to use a list of providers like this one once when we reach the point when we need to resolve all the deferred values.
 The benefits we get here:

 - We are able to inject dependencies associated to any token.
 - After minification everything is going to work since we're passing tokens which are either direct references to the dependencies instances of which we want to invoke, or references to any other tokens which will not be influenced by minification.

 ### Step 2

 Notice that in the `RouteDefinition` the `deps` property is optional.
-This means that our router can break in case the user doesn't provide value for it in any of the deferred factories.
-That is why we need to normalize the route definition in the `route_config_normalizer.ts`.
+This means that our router can break in case the user doesn't provide value for it, in any of the deferred factories.
+That is why we need to normalize the route definition in the `route_config_normalizer.ts` file.
 This module provides a method called `normalizeRouteConfig` which accepts a `RouteDefinition` object and normalizes it depending on the properties it has.
 What we'd do here is:

 ```javascript
 export function normalizeRouteConfig(config: RouteDefinition,